openstack/openstack-manuals/doc/config-reference/source/tables/cinder-amqp.rst

    * - **[DEFAULT]**
      -
    * - ``control_exchange`` = ``openstack``
-     - (StrOpt) The default exchange under which topics are scoped.
+     - (String) The default exchange under which topics are scoped.
 May be overridden by an exchange name specified in the transport_url option.